markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-powershell.md

 - must-keep
 ---

-# Diagnostic Data Viewer for PowerShell Overview
+# Diagnostic Data Viewer for PowerShell overview

 **Applies to**